tlepple/data_origination_workshop/README.md

 ---

 #####  The  property file that will link Kafka Connect to PostgreSQL is located here:
-  * make sure you are logged into OS as user `datagen` with a password of `supersecret1`

 ```
-su - datagen

 cd ~/kafka_connect/configuration
 cat pg-source-connector.properties
 ```